MatteoCartiglia/IRIS/README.md

 # Overview

-This project contains the resources necessary to interface a custom VLSI chip (ALIVE/SPAIC/AHCP.. etc) with a  [Teensy 4.1] board (https://www.pjrc.com/store/teensy40.html).
+This project contains the resources necessary to interface a the custom VLSI chip "ALIVE" with a Teensy 4.1 board (https://www.pjrc.com/store/teensy40.html).

-The `imgui_frontend` folder contains the codes to run an intuitive GUI to control SPI's and record events.
+The `imgui_frontend` folder contains the source code to run an intuitive GUI to:
+- control the Bias Generator and DAC
+- display and record live events.

-The `teesy_backend` folder contains the code that needs to be uploaded to the Teensy.
+The `teesy_backend` folder contains the source code to be uploaded to the Teensy 4.1 board to interface between the ALIVE chip and the GUI displayed on the PC.
+It also contains a shared "constants" file.

-## Packages
+-

 ### Frontend

-The frontend runs using the 'dear imgui' (https://github.com/ocornut/imgui) c++ interface with opengl3.

-Files of imGui are included in this repository so there is no requirement of specific installations of this package.
+The frontend runs using the 'dear imgui' (https://github.com/ocornut/imgui) C++ interface with opengl3.
+The relevant files of imGui are included in this repository so there is no requirement of specific installations of this package.
+However, you will need to installGLFW (http://www.glfw.org) which can be done as follows:

-However if you need to debug I recommend to install and run the gitlab repo.
-Many tutorials exist and I point you to those.

-Compiler: c++11
+#### Linux:
+    - apt-get install libglfw-dev
+#### Mac OS X:
+    - brew install glfw
+#### MSYS2:
+    - pacman -S --noconfirm --needed mingw-w64-x86_64-toolchain mingw-w64-x86_64-glfw

 ### Backend

-This code is compiled using platformIO plugin on visual studio code.
+This code is compiled using "platformIO" plugin on visual studio code.
 However direct upload is also possible.

-## Running the code
+## Getting Started

+1. IN

 ### Frontend

 Compile the make file in `imgui_frontend/src/src` and then run the compiled executable file.